craigfrancis/framework/framework/0.1/doc/system/response.md

 	}

-This will start sending your `<head>` to the browser so it can start downloading external resources (i.e. css).
+This will start sending your `<head>` to the browser so it can start downloading some external resources (i.e. css).

 ### Also see